 Edita and her husband started their family in a small village deep in the Andes Mountains.
 Together with their children, they lived a difficult life.
 Each day held the need for long walks for water and laborious domestic chores.
 There were no nearby schools.
 Edita believed that somewhere, somehow, a better life awaited her family.

-Water.org’s work around the world includes removing the financial barriers that separate the poor in Concepcion Village from accessing the municipal water lines running just under their feet.
+Water.org’s work around the world includes removing the financial barriers that separate the people in need in Concepcion Village from accessing the municipal water lines running just under their feet.
 We empower families like Edita’s by helping them access small, affordable loans that enable them to install household water connections and toilets.

 Goal in reach, it was only a few short weeks before Edita turned the knob on her very own tap.
 And within a few short months, she and her husband will repay their loan with money earned from farm work available to them in Concepcion.

 It was with hope and determination Edita moved her family to a better home, and it is with access to safe water she is more empowered than ever to change their world.

 Give to Water.org and empower a woman like Edita to change her own world.